 How To Grow and Reconnect After Abandonment

-If you’ve been abandoned, you’ve experienced deeper pain than most people can understand.
-You probably feel isolated and afraid that something similar may happen in the future.
+If you’ve been abandoned, you’ve experienced deep pain.
+You could be feeling isolated and afraid that something similar may happen in the future.
 The fear and pain is even greater when a relationship that was supposed to be close or intimate ends in abandonment.

-But your abandonment is not your fault.
-You can gain greater understanding of it.
+Being abandoned is not your fault.
+You can gain greater understanding of what’s happened.
 You can heal from it.
 And you can move forward.

 Has Someone Abandoned You?